-So, you get a secure, encrypted connection and high-resolution video screen when you need it, and an audio-only or voice-activated feature when you don’t need a constant video stream.” – gentlenursery.com
+So, you get a encrypted , secure connection with a high-resolution video screen when you need it, and an voice-activated or audio-only feature when you don’t need a constant video stream.

 According to reviews this model is very reliable.
 It did have some negative reviews but over all it seemed mostly favorable.
 I like that it has an encrypted connection.
 That is less important to me than physical safety but it still is a nice feature.